oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Clients MUST register one or more redirect URIs with the authorization server, and use only exact registered redirect URIs in the authorization request.

-Authorization servers MUST require an exact match of a registered redirect URI.
-As described in {{oauth-security-topics}} Section 4.1.1. this helps to prevent attacks targeting the authorization code.
+Authorization servers MUST require an exact match of a registered redirect URI as described in {{oauth-security-topics}} Section 4.1.1.
+This helps to prevent attacks targeting the authorization code.

 Cross-Site Request Forgery Protections   {#csrf_protection}